pynetscript/FromZeroToHero/README.md

 Getpass function asks for password but doesn't show it in screen.
 Custom function to get input that is compatible with both Python 2 and 3.
 Prompts for, and returns a username and password.
-This is going to be imported on our python script (telnet-cmdrunner.py).
+This script is going to be imported on our main python script (telnet-cmdrunner.py).

 # cisco_ios_telnet_devices.json